WLOGSolutions/RSuite/docs/basic_workflow.md

 Rscript R\master.R
 ```

-You should see output with the following line
+You should see the output with the following line

 ```
 [1] "Hello John!"